-Reasons for judgement were released today by the BC Supreme Court, Vancouver Registry, following a summary trial addressing negligence for a collision which occurred after a tree suddenly fell onto a roadway.
+Reasons for judgement were released this week by the BC Supreme Court, Vancouver Registry, following a summary trial addressing negligence for a collision which occurred after a tree suddenly fell onto a roadway.

 In this week’s case (Waters v.
 Mariash) the Plaintiff was involved in a collision after a cottonwood tree “suddenly fell across the the highway, cutting off both lanes“.
 The Plaintiff was in the curb lane and struck the tree.
 The Defendant was driving in the inside lane a few car lengths behind the Plaintiff.
 He hit his brakes, his vehicle fishtailed and hit the tree and the Plaintiff’s vehicle.
 The Plaintiff argued the Defendant was negligent but the Court disagreed dismissing the claim against him.
 In doing so Madam Justice Humphries provided the following reasons:

 The defendant said on discovery that he was about 100-150 feet away from the tree when he started to brake.
 He said he had switched into the fast lane to avoid the merging traffic from 176th Street, and had been travelling about 100 kph in a zone posted at that speed.
 He reduced his speed to about 90 – 95 kph when the downpour started.
 He was travelling 8 – 10 car lengths behind the plaintiff’s Bronco.
 When he saw the tree begin to fall, he put on his engine brake and downshifted, breaking and beginning to slide a little on the wet pavement.
 His tires were brand new Michelins…

 The accident occurred on a heavily travelled freeway near between Vancouver and Surrey.
 While there is always the possibility of obstructions on such a highway, such as an animal or a child dashing out, it would be a very remote possibility in such a location.